Jblancs/mod-3-repo/Week8/Day4/03-creating-api-documentation/README.md

 For example, to edit a specific post, the API endpoint could be `PATCH /posts/:postId`

-- Get all the posts
+- Get all the posts: GET /posts
-- Create a new post
+- Create a new post: POST /posts
-- Edit a post
+- Edit a post: PATCH /posts/:postId
-- Create a new user
+- Create a new user: POST /users
-- Get the comments for a post
+- Get the comments for a post: GET /posts/:postId/comments
-- Create a comment for a post
+- Create a comment for a post POST /posts/:postId/comments
-- Edit a comment for a post
+- Edit a comment for a post: PATCH /posts/:postId/comments/:commentsId
-- Delete a comment for a post
+- Delete a comment for a post: DELETE /posts/:postId/comments/:commentsId
-- Add a like for a post
+- Add a like for a post: POST /posts/:postId/likes
-- Remove a like for a post
+- Remove a like for a post: DELETE /posts/:postId/likes
-- Get all the posts of a user
+- Get all the posts of a user GET /user/:userId/posts
-- Submit a search on posts
+- Submit a search on posts: POST /posts/search

 [starter]: https://github.com/appacademy/practice-for-week-08-creating-api-docs